 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #changesnackingforgood #CollectiveBias

-Kale is a lovely fall green—delicious sautéed with garlic, salt and pepper, and then steamed in a splash of chicken broth; added to soups, stews or pasta sauces; or, used as the base to a salad that’s able to withstand travel or being set out on a buffet for dinner guests.
+Kale is a lovely fall green—delicious sautéed with garlic, salt and pepper in a cast iron skillet, and then steamed in a splash of chicken broth; added to soups, stews or pasta sauces; or, used as the base to a salad that’s able to withstand travel or being set out on a buffet for dinner guests.

-It’s also considered a “winter green,” which means you can find fresh kale at a lot of local farmers’ markets even when the weather’s cooler!
+It’s also considered a winter green, which means you can find fresh kale at a lot of local farmers’ markets even when the weather’s cold!

 You can find Sahale Snacks in the regular snack aisle.